Theoretical Foundations of Conformal Prediction: Family-wise error rate for multiple test points

 Throughout this section, we will use our previous notation for the split conformal prediction setting: we write $\cD_n=((X_i,Y_i))_{i\in[n]}$ to denote the calibration set, while $s:\cX\times\cY\to\R$ is the pretrained score function.
 Given a set of test data points $X'_1, \ldots, X'_m$, we might be interested in obtaining a guarantee of the form

 meaning \emph{all} of the $m$ prediction sets cover (with probability at least $1-\alpha_{\textnormal{FWER}}$).
-Here $\alpha_{\textnormal{FWER}}$ represents the family-wise error rate: that is, the probability of \emph{at least one} miscoverage among our $m$ prediction sets.
+Here $\alpha_{\textnormal{FWER}}$ is a bound on the family-wise error rate: the probability of \emph{at least one} miscoverage among our $m$ prediction sets.

 Let us now consider how the split conformal prediction method would perform relative to this goal.
 Since the prediction set is given by $\cC(x) = \{y\in\cY: s(x,y)\leq \hat{q}\}$, where $\hat{q} = \quantile(S_1,\dots,S_n;(1-\alpha)(1+1/n))$, we can rephrase the goal~\eqref{eqn:FWER_goal} above as